 You should get a message, “Diskpart succeeded in creating the specified partition.”

 Step 9.
-Now type the following and hit Enter from the keyboard:-
+Now type the following and hit

 It will set partition 1 as an active partition.